 Along these lines, when someone tells me they have written N papers where N is often over 100, I ask them, what their most important finding has been from among these N papers.
 Surprisingly often (initially my question was asked in all innocence), the result is a lot of sputtering and stammering followed by a haughty “you will have to read them to find out!”
 Yes, indeed.
-Any when I do read them I find that they usually consist of “filigree applied to filigree” in short–no major finding or advance.
+Any when I do read them I find that they usually consist of “filigree on top of filigree” in short–no major finding or advance.
 Sometimes though they tell me frankly and clearly what it is and I am able to place them accordingly.
 Either way, I quickly know their true “soil mechanics merit.”

-So the next time someone tries to impress you with their awards or with the number of papers they have published, ask them a simple question–and what has been your most important finding?
+So the next time someone tries to impress you with their awards or with their “chairs” or with the number of papers they have published, ask them a simple question–tell me in one sentence of less than twentyfive words, what has been your most important finding?
 Judge their “soil mechanics merit” accordingly, keeping this quote from Albert Einstein (my last quote from him, I promise!) in mind: “I have little patience with scientists who take a board of wood, look for its thinnest part, and drill a great number of holes where drilling is easy.”
 Misguided though I believe the critical state and elasto-plastic concepts to be, Andrew Schofield deserves kudos and respect for drilling most useful holes where the wood is thickest.